 The Kayser Global Initiative: Started in 2017 Kayser plan is to have a store in every capital city including online and wholesale distribution in every country!
 The company is now seeking franchising and distributor partners in numerous European, African, Far East countries, The Bahamas, Trinidad, Tobago, The Bahamas and Cuba so that the brand can be expanded creating jobs and enterprise on a Global scale.
 There are many territories available.

-2016: Ace Ross a New Yorker with 35 years expertise in the apparel industry and working Hollywood actor is determined to help Kayser reach the next level as the international representative of the company.
-Ace said that the key to his success is being passionate about what to choose to do, so it does not become a job or work.
+2016: Ace Ross a New Yorker with 40 years expertise in the apparel industry and working Hollywood actor is determined to help Kayser reach the next level as the global representative of the company.
+Ace said that the key to his success is being of service, passionate about what to choose to do, truly treating our business partners better than anyone can, so it does not become a job or work.

 For more information on becoming an exclusive Kayser Franchise Distributor, interested parties can reach out to: Sherwin Ace Ross, Kayser International, Ace Ross Studios, Phone: +1-213-884-8448